NoAssosciation/Discord-Keylogger/README.md

 # Keylogger That Reports To Discord #

-This python script will capture all of the keystrokes within a given time frame and report them to a Discord Server using Webhooks.
+This super simle keylogger will capture all of the keystrokes within a given time frame and report them to a Discord Server using Webhooks.
 Instead of the traditional "save to file" or "report to email" methods, you can use this method to stay undetected since webhook requests are considered as normal Discord Traffic.

 ![image](https://i.ibb.co/LrkQPc3/keylogger.png)